 CAMARGUE AND BEYOND

-For S/S 20, Avant Toi takes inspiration from the wild Camargue region in the south of France, with its saline expanses, raw linen, hemp and dirty shades of white and from the rest of Provence with its exceptionally strong mistral winds, lavender fields and blue skies.
-Think romantic transparencies, delicate colors, wildflowers, embroideries, tie dye for jackets, knits, T-hirts and accessories.
+For S/S 20, Avant Toi takes inspiration from the wild Camargue region in the south of France, with its saline expanses, raw linen, hemp and ‘dirty’ shades of white, and from the rest of Provence with its exceptionally strong mistral winds, lavender fields and blue skies.
+Think romantic transparencies, delicate colors, wildflowers, embroideries, tie dye for jackets, knits, T-shirts and accessories.
 The brand’s latest ‘Home’ collection, meanwhile, wandered further afield: its layered textures in a green palette with paprika accents are inspired by the jungle with its waterfalls, mosses and lichens.

 www.avant-toi.it